If you are looking for a family doctor, please contact the Saskatchewan Health Authority.

 The program has recently moved toward a more integrated curriculum by combining community, women's health, obstetrics and family medicine experiences in an extended family medicine block to provide residents with more opportunities for continuity within family medicine.
 There is considerable elective time in the program which allows residents to organize their program to meet their career goals.

-The Family Medicine Residency training program in Saskatoon is centered out of the West Winds Primary Health Centre.
+The Saskatoon Family Medicine Residency training program is centered out of the West Winds Primary Health Centre.

 This unique endeavor is a partnership between the University of Saskatchewan and the Saskatoon Health Region.
 It was the first project in Canada where a University and a Health Region jointly deliver primary health care in a neighbourhood setting.